tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Elliptic Curve Diffie-Hellman

-All ECDH calculations that are not ECDH functions (including parameter and key generation as well as the shared secret calculation) are performed according to [6] using the ECKAS-DH1 scheme with the identity map as key derivation function (KDF), so that the shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
+For secp256r1, secp384r1 and secp521r1, ECDH calculations (including parameter
+and key generation as well as the shared secret calculation) are performed according to {{IEEE1363}} using the ECKAS-DH1 scheme with the identity map as key derivation function (KDF), so that the shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
 Note that this octet string (Z in IEEE 1363 terminology)